rpappalax/shavar-test-lists/README.md

-# shavar-test-lists
-Test lists for shavar server
+# Test lists for shavar server

-These lists are intended for consumption for dev/stage instances only!
+These lists are intended for testing purposes only.
+They may break or be removed at any time!